top of page

 How can African traditional and digital arts lead to a path of sovereignty in economics and politics in the Age of AI?

 Artists, entrepreneurs, scholars, scientists and performers are pointing the way.
 At this two-day symposium in Accra, we'll start to chart the path.
-The African Arts Futures symposium seeks to broaden the conversation beyond AfroBeats and popular music to arts more generally, with particular attention to questions of labor.
+The African Arts Futures symposium seeks to broaden the conversation beyond AfroBeats and popular music to arts more generally.

-We also seek to probe the infrastructures, ecosystems, and future-oriented strategies in music, performance, visual culture, and digital media that can lead to a Pan-African future.
+We will query the infrastructures, ecosystems, and future-oriented strategies in music, performance, visual culture, and digital media that can lead to a Pan-African future.

 For more info contact: info@raroyston.com